Anaminus/roblox-api-tools/README.md

 ## ParseRbxAPI

-An API dump file is created when RobloxPlayer.exe is run using the following options:
+An API dump file is created when a Roblox executable is run using the following options:

     RobloxPlayer -API api.txt
+    RobloxPlayerBeta --API api.txt

-This dumps the API to a file named `api.txt`.
+These dump the API to a file named `api.txt`.

 The purpose of this module is to parse the contents of the dump file to a Lua table, so that it may be manipulated more easily.

 ### Usage

 The ParseRbxAPI function expects a string, which is the contents of the dump file.
 It returns a table containing the parsed data.
 Here's an example:

     local ParseRbxAPI = require 'ParseRbxAPI'